 The platypus is an egg-laying mammal that only lives in eastern Australia and Tasmania.
-Together with the certain species of echidna, it is one of the five surviving species of monotremes, the only mammals that lay eggs instead of giving birth, like other mammals.
+Together with the specific species of echidna, it is one of the five surviving species of monotremes, the only mammals that lay eggs instead of giving birth, like other mammals.

 The unusual appearance of this duck-billed, beaver-tailed, otter-footed mammal baffled naturalists.
 It is one of the few species of venomous mammals.
 The male platypus has a spur on the hind foot that delivers a venom capable of causing severe pain to humans.
-The unique features of the platypus make it an important subject in the study of evolutionary biology.
+The unique features of the platypus make it an essential subject in the study of evolutionary biology.

 - Title: Platypus Nest